smy1/swlab/python/README.md

 - `attempts`: If this is the first attempt to sync and juxtapose videos, enter `1`.
 The function will ignore the argument given to the parameter `corr` (see below).
 If the number entered here is 2 or larger, we need to provide this argument, otherwise, the function will return an error.
 - `cam1`: Stands for "camera-1".
 Enter the name of the first video.
 In this example, Python will search for a video file that has the word "front" in the name.
 These camera-1 videos should be stored in their respective subfolders.
 The names of these subfolders must be provided in the first column of the Excel file (see Figure 4 below).
 - `cam2`: Stands for "camera-2".
 Enter the name of the second video.
 In this example, Python will search for a video file that has the word "side" in the name.
 These videos should be stored together with camera-1 videos.
-- `newname`: Enter the name of the new video.
+- `newname`: Give the new video a name.
 In this example, the video that is created will be named "sbr" (which stands for "shared book reading").
 - `dur`: Stands for "duration".
 If the recorded task has a standard length (e.g., 3 mintues), enter the duration here in seconds (i.e., 180).
 If the duration of the recorded task differs between participants, leave it as `None`.
 - `amplify_who`: Enter the name of the video that should be amplified (the name should be the same as that given for either `cam1` or `cam2`).
 Leave it as `no` if neither video should be amplified, and the parameter `amplify` below will be ignored.
 In this example, Python will amplify the volume of videos that are named "side".
 - `amplify`: The higher the number we enter here, the louder the video would be.
 An argument of `1` means that the volume is unchanged while an argument of `0` means that the video will be muted.